-Any student who receives a failing grade in the summer session will be withdrawn from the M.P.H. program.
+Students in the Advanced Professional Program who fail a course in the summer term will be withdrawn from the M.P.H. program and will be required to reapply to the program if they wish to be considered for readmission.